‘Give in writing hearing not boycotted,’ CJP tells ruling parties

 He asked the senior lawyer to read out the declaration of the coalition partners’ meeting and the language used.

-JUI-F lawyer Kamran Murtaza said the reservations were only on the bench, while Mr Naek said there were reservations about the admissibility of the petitions.
+JUI-F lawyer Kamran Murtaza said the reservations were only on the bench, while Mr Naek said there were reservations about the admissibility of the petitions and the jurisdiction of the bench.

 The CJP told the counsel not to become part of the proceedings if they wanted to boycott the case.
 “If you don’t want to boycott, give it in writing,” CJP Bandial suggested the political parties.